microsoft/CCF/doc/overview/cryptography.rst

 Keys
 ----

-Network
+Service
 ~~~~~~~

-A CCF network has a master secret, which is used to derive keys for multiple purposes:
+A CCF service/network has:

- * A network identity public-key certificate, used for :term:`TLS` server authentication.
+- A service/network identity public-key certificate, used for :term:`TLS` server authentication.
- * Symmetric data-encryption keys, used to encrypt entries in the ledger.
+- Symmetric data-encryption keys, used to encrypt entries in the ledger.

 Node
 ~~~~